Seddon (Vic.)

 Seddon features high concentrations of group households, with a lower-than-average median household size

-Family households account for 67.2% of all households, including 29.6% couples with children, 27.3% couples without children, and 7.5% single parent families.
-Non-family households constitute the remaining 32.8%, with lone person households at 25.4% and group households comprising 7.2%.
-The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.
+Family households comprise 67.2% of all households, including 29.6% couples with children, 27.3% couples without children, and 7.5% single parent families.
+Non-family households account for the remaining 32.8%, with lone person households at 25.4% and group households comprising 7.2%.
+The median household size is 2.4 people, smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households